Witnessing a will before COVIDBefore COVID-19 swept across the country, the rules around witnessing your will were simple:

 And where possible, the government has tried to keep the law as close to the original as it can.

-This change was back-dated to all wills and codicils written after January 31st 2020 – and it’s set to last for two years, at least.
+This change was back-dated to all wills and codicils written after January 31st 2020 – with the government extending this to at least January 31st 2024.

 How video-witnessing impacts youVideo-witnessing is a major shake-up for the legal system, but what does that actually mean for you?